 Here’s a list of the important chess tactics patterns you should know.

-List of the Important Chess Tactics Patterns
+Important Chess Tactics Patterns

 blocking a critical file or diagonal